Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

 \subsubsection{Robustness of Initialization}

 In this set of experiments, we compared the quality of the solutions found by the PO-CSA to those found by the R-CSA and B-CSA.
+The R-CSA has its initial generation temperature as a random number between [0,100], while the B-CSA shows the best results from the best initial generation temperature chosen from a predefined set of initial generation temepratures, as defined in~(\ref{eq::init_tgen_bcsa}).

-In order to perform these experiments, we used six different values for the dimension of the problems $D \in \{5, 10, 15, 20, 25, 30\}$ as the same number of SA optimizers.
+n order to perform these experiments, we used six different values for the dimension of the problems $D \in \{5, 10, 15, 20, 25, 30\}$ as the same number of SA optimizers.
 The stopping criterion for the three algorithms was 1, 2, 4 and 8 million of function evaluations per each optimizer and results were averaged across 25 runs.
 The mean results are shown in Table~\ref{tab:quality_solution1} and Table~\ref{tab:quality_solution2}.